Why and How to Install Bar Ends On A Mountain Bike

 ● Bike customization

 For some bikers, fitting bar ends onto the handlebars is all about customization.
-While they may have become less popular, you should note that trends do change.
-At some point, riser bars lost their popularity, only to regain it later.
+While they may have become less popular, you should note that trends change.
+At some point, riser bars lost popularity, only to regain it later.
 It is also true for bar ends.
 They make mountain bikes look unique, trendy, or stylish, which could inform your reasons for having them on your ride.

 ● Bar ends increase leverage